earthly/earthly/docs/earth-command/earth-command.md

 Also available as an env var setting: `GIT_URL_INSTEAD_OF=<git-instead-of>`.

 This option is now deprecated.
 Please use the [configuration file](../earth-config/earth-config.md) instead.

+##### `--interactive`

+Also available as an env var setting: `EARTHLY_INTERACTIVE=true`.

+Enable interactive debugging mode.
+By default when a RUN command fails, earth will display the error and exit.
+If the interactive mode is enabled and an error occurs, an interactive shell is presented which can be used for investigating the error interactively.
+Due to technical limitations, only a single interactive shell can be used on the system at any given time.
+This feature is experimental and may change over time.

 ## earth prune